 Price is always an indicator of popularity

-When the demand for any item goes up, assuming supplies for the item are limited, then prices will be higher.
+When the demand for any item increases, assuming supplies are limited, prices will be higher.
 Don’t think that the prices of components, labor, and shipping drive the prices.
-Popularity has far more to do with driving increased demand, than the cost of production.
+Popularity has far more to do with driving increased demand than the cost of production.

 Price can be an indicator of quality.

 Beware of component overload with increased prices.
-Fenders and cargo racks on bikes do not increase performance and they should not bump the price into a higher price category.
+Fenders and bike cargo racks do not improve performance and should not bump the cost into a higher price category.

 Prices in U.S. Dollars

-Less than $500 – If the price of a quality e-bike is less than $500 you should be suspicious that the bike is stolen property.
+Less than $500 – If an e-bike is less than $500, you should be suspicious that the bike is stolen property.

-$500-$1000 – This pricing zone is occupied by bikes having the lowest quality components.
-Expect to find small batteries, small weaker motors, and cheap components that may work, but will usually not work well for very long and will soon break.
-When they do break it will be unusual to find exact replacement items.
+$500-$1000—This pricing zone is occupied by bikes with the lowest-quality components.
+Expect to find small batteries, small, weaker motors, and cheap components that may work but will usually not work well for very long and will soon break.
+When they fail, finding exact replacement items will be unusual.
 Don’t expect to have up-to-date designs at this price point.
-Typically parts and especially the batteries will appear to be hanging on the bike rather than as part of the bike design.
+Typically, parts, especially the batteries, will appear to hang on the bike rather than as part of the bike design.

-$1000-$1500 – At this price point you may have some quality components and a mix of other lower-quality components.
+$1000-$1500—At this price point, you may have some quality components and a mix of lower-quality components.
 Expect to have an adequate battery and rear hub drive motor.
-All bikes at this price point should have hydraulic disc brakes without exception.
-This price point I consider to be an acceptable entry level.
+All bikes at this price point should have hydraulic disc brakes, without exception.
+I consider this price point to be an acceptable entry level.
 Watch out, especially for heavy bikes.
 Many of these e-bikes weigh more than 80 pounds.
 With increased prices, the weight of the bike should decrease.

 $1500-$2500 – All the components on the bike should be name-brand.
 The battery should be 48 volts and integrated into the frame.
 Reject any bike at this price point where the battery is not integrated into the frame.
-At the higher half of this pricing, you should be getting a mid-drive motor with a torque sensor controller.
+You should get a mid-drive motor with a torque sensor controller at the higher half of this pricing.
 Shock absorbers will be more capable.
 Don’t expect a full suspension (front and rear) shock absorber at this price point.
 The total weight of these bikes should be less than 60 pounds.

 $2500-$5000 – Some of these bikes are pricy beyond value.
 Popularity drives some of these manufacturers to ask for very high prices.
-Frankly, this price point can be very dangerous for the consumer and very profitable for the manufacturer.
+Frankly, this price point can be dangerous for the consumer and very profitable for the manufacturer.
 At the upper end of the price category, some bikes are overpriced based on marketing campaigns by more than $1000.
-Most of these beyond-value bikes will tout an especially good warranty.
+Most of these beyond-value bikes will tout an excellent warranty.
 Be especially wary of bikes that are promoted by famous people.
-All bikes in this buyer beware category will have weights of more than 60 pounds.
+All bikes in this buyer-beware category will weigh more than 50 pounds.

-Some bike makers however increase the quality and not just the price.
-This price point is where the chain may be replaced with a carbon belt drive, nearly always on a mid-drive motor with an internally geared sealed multiple-gear drive train.
+Some bike makers, however, increase the quality and not just the price.
+At this price point, the chain may be replaced with a carbon belt drive, nearly always on a mid-drive motor with an internally geared sealed multiple-gear drive train.
 Shock absorbers will be more capable.
 Some of these bikes will have full suspension frames.

-Above $5000 – This is the zone where performance doesn’t increase but instead, weight decreases.
+Above $5000 – This is the zone where performance doesn’t increase, but weight decreases.
 Nearly all the bikes in this price zone will be made by major manufacturers of quality bicycles.
-As weight decreases, both motor sizes and battery size can decrease without sacrificing performance.
+As weight decreases, motor and battery sizes can decrease without sacrificing performance.
 Expect the highest quality components and probably electronic shifting.
-Each year you may be able to purchase some of these bikes at huge discounts (thousands less) as dealers make room for new model years.
+Each year, you may be able to purchase some of these bikes at huge discounts (thousands less) as dealers make room for new model years.

 Everything you need to know about e-bike rebates